 To place items on Reserve for your class, bring the them to the Library Services Desk along with a completed Reserve Form (available at the Library Services Desk), or submit an electronic form (see below).
 Reserves will be processed within 1 business day of receiving the completed form.
-If you have any questions regarding Reserves, ask Pam Wheeler (Access Services Coordinator, 607-735-1862) or Marge Kappanadze (Information Services Librarian, 607-735-1867).
+If you have any questions regarding Reserves, ask Jen Voris (Access Services Manager, 607-735-1195) or Marge Kappanadze (Director of the Library, 607-735-1867).

-We encourage faculty and instructors to utilize their ANGEL or Canvas course pages for posting electronic documents.
-Through ANGEL or Canvas, copyrighted items are password protected, and available only to the intended class members.
+We encourage faculty and instructors to utilize their Canvas course pages for posting electronic documents.
+Through Canvas, copyrighted items are password protected, and available only to the intended class members.
 Post links to articles found in electronic format from any of the library's subscription databases using the permanent URL found with the article's database citation, attaching this proxy string to the beginning of the article's URL: http://ezproxy.elmira.edu:2048/login?url=.
-Alternatively, downloaded the article and load it as a PDF.
+Alternatively, download the article and load it as a PDF.
 Paper documents can be scanned, saved, and downloaded.
 Contact Marge Kappanadze (607-735-1867) for help.

 The GTL has borrowing agreements with other institutions for items not in our collections.
-We explore every option to acquire materials, but, unfortunately, we cannot guarantee success.
+Interlibrary loan services are available to all current Elmira College students, faculty, administrators and staff members.